Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 need to fiddle with authentication tokens or similar complications.

-There is one gotcha, though: the checks UI will be appended to the last push event panel, which can be confusing if more commits have been added to the PR since you added the label.
+There is one gotcha, though: the checks UI will be appended to the last push event panel, which can be confusing if more commits have been added to the PR since the label was added.
 Ideally, the checks UI panel would be added next to the _@user added the run-benchmark label_ message.
 Maybe in a [future update](https://twitter.com/jaime_rgp/status/1412419232340627467)?